 It’s hard to know what to say on the 19th anniversary of the 9/11.
 The terrorist attacks changed the world.
 Operation Enduring Freedom was launched, and the far-reaching, expensive, devastating, decades-long “fight” against terrorism worldwide continues.
-This year, we’re having the coronavirus pandemic.

 Thousands of acres of land across the West Coast, especially in Southern California, are continuing to burn and evacuations are still being ordered for many homes as the flames are being battled by firefighters.
-There are more than 100 large fires in California, Oregon and Washington.
+There are more than 100 large fires in California, Oregon, and Washington.

 On Labor Day in my community, we usually celebrate Harbor Days.
 I go to the waterfront and take photos of the boats, people, and booths selling food and summer fair items.
 This year, due to coronavirus, we had Harbor Days Lite.
-No tug boat races were held.
-People were encouraged to do other maritime activities at home or online.